 During the Independence struggle, harmony between Hindus and Muslims in Andhra Pradesh disintegrated.
 Partition brought matters to a climax, as the nizam wanted to join other Muslims in the soon-to-be-created state of Pakistan.
 In 1949 the capital erupted in riots, the army was brought in and Hyderabad state was admitted to the Indian Union.
 Andhra Pradesh state was created in 1956 from Telugu-speaking regions (although Urdu is widely spoken in Hyderabad) that had previously formed part of the Madras Presidency on the east coast and the princely state of Hyderabad to the west.
 Today almost ninety percent of the population is Hindu, with Muslims largely concentrated in the capital.

-In 1999, the pro-business Telugu Desam Party eventually wrestled the power long held by Congress, and over the following five years there was huge development around Hyderabad, most famously, HITEC City.
+In 1999, the pro-business Telugu Desam party eventually wrestled the power long held by Congress, and over the following five years there was huge development around Hyderabad, most famously, HITEC City.
 However, rural areas – where drought and economic crisis led to thousands of farmer suicides – were neglected.
-In 2004 Congress regained control of the state government, although they were also criticized for not doing enough to help farmers, and suicides have continued with alarming frequency (there were 23,279 between 1997 and 2008).
+In 2004 Congress regained control of the state government, although they were also criticized for not doing enough to help farmers, and suicides have continued with alarming frequency, though the numbers fell in 2012.

 In December 2009, following a high-profile hunger strike, the Indian government surprisingly bowed to pressure from the Telangana Rashtra Samithi (TRS) party and announced plans to carve a new state, Telangana, out of northwestern Andhra Pradesh.
 Although welcomed by TRS supporters who claimed their region had long been neglected, the decision sparked widespread protests, strikes and political resignations.
-The Indian government subsequently set up a commission to examine the practicalities of the issue, and at the time of writing it was unclear when the controversial division would actually go ahead.Read More
+The Indian government subsequently set up a commission to examine the practicalities of the issue and a formal decision had still not been announced in early 2013, where there was a further wave of violent clashes in Hyderabad.Read More